top of page

 • Lack of interest in hobbies you used to enjoy

-Counselling provides a safe space to work through these challenges and can help you find relief and strategies to manage symptoms.
+Counselling provides a safe space to work through these challenges.
+It can help you find relief and strategies to manage symptoms.

 3. You’ve Experienced a Loss or Major Life Change

-Grief comes in many forms, not only after the death of a loved one, but also during divorce, job loss, relocation, or retirement.
-Sometimes these changes leave you feeling ungrounded, confused, or unable to cope.
+Grief comes in many forms.
+It can occur not only after the death of a loved one but also during divorce, job loss, relocation, or retirement.
+Sometimes, these changes leave you feeling ungrounded, confused, or unable to cope.

 Counselling can help you process grief, adapt to new circumstances, and find ways to carry your loss with compassion and strength.